Bouncing Bullet

 The misconception was cemented by Adam when they moved on to the steeper shot at 32 degrees.
 In that case, the velocity dropped from 1200 to 475 fps.
 Adam said that this had “lost almost two-thirds of its energy”, but now we know better:

 It lost 84% of it’s energy!
-Quite a bit of energy to give up to ricochet at a symmetric angle!
+Quite a bit of energy to give up during a ricochet!

 So while it might seem like nit-picking (and to an extent, it is), there is really an important point here that energy is not linearly related to velocity but to the square of velocity.
 This is a concept that is important to keep in mind; energies tend to fluctuate greatly as velocities change, and large velocities result in very large energies.